tumido/FIT-VUT-projects/README.md

 * ISJ
     1. Webserver managing database of kindergartens based on location and budget (for more details see the [original repository](https://bitbucket.org/xauder/isj-projekt "Hosted on Bitbucket"))
 * IFJ
     1. Pascal interpreter.
-Team of 4 members.
-I'm not proud about the result, but judge yourself...
+Team of 4.
+I'm not proud of the result but take a look...
 * ISS
-    1. Some image filtering and noise reduction etc.
+    1. Image filtering and noise reduction etc.
 * ITY
     1. LaTeX basics
     2. Use LaTeX for math formulas